How Can You Measure Your Stress Level?

 8. The Attitude of Gratitude.
 Focus every day on three things you are grateful for.
 Acknowledge what you have done each day/week/month.
 Instead of comparing yourself with others, give yourself credit for the big and small things you have done.
-By improving your mood studies show that expressing gratitude leads to better physical health.
+Improving your mood studies show that expressing gratitude leads to better physical health.

 9. It’s OK to let things slide.
 I love an immaculate home.
 However, when circumstances present themselves (which is often in life) I accept that there is only so much time in a day.
 It’s OK to not get EVERYTHING done.
 It will still be there when things settle down.

 10. Recognize when you are being inefficient.
 Do you get stuck answering e-mails for two hours at the expense of higher-value items?
-Ask yourself, what’s my ultimate outcome that I want, and will this achieve it?
+Ask yourself, what’s the ultimate outcome that I want, and will this achieve it?

 Please share this article with your friends.
 Everyone is affected by stress that’s why we need to turn stress into our friend.